Books for Jewish American Heritage Month – MacKids School & Library

 by Uri Shulevitz

-From celebrated Caldecott Award–winning illustrator Uri Shulevitz comes the gripping and revealing true story of a young Polish exile fighting to survive in war-torn Europe.
+The final work rom celebrated Caldecott Award–winning illustrator Uri Shulevitz, this gripping and revealing true story follows a young Polish exile fighting to survive in war-torn Europe.

 Born in the tumult of World War I, a young Jewish boy named Yehiel Szulewicz chafes at the borders of his hometown of Żyrardów, Poland, and at the rules set in place by his restrictive parents.
 Brimming with a desire for true adventure, he leaves home at fifteen-and-a-half years old to seek his future elsewhere.
 Little does Yehiel know, he’ll never see his parents again.